 If you want to amp them up though, mashed potato balls with cheese is killer too.
 Just dice up a bit of mozzarella, flatten it a bit and roll it back up.
 Once it is heated and bit into the middle will ooze out and surprise your family.

 The base is just a scoop of your mashed mixture.
-You can form them into balls or flatter like potato cakes.
+You can form them into balls or flatter like fried mashed potatoes.
 As far as the ingredients inside that mixture you probably have your own favorite mix ins.
 Usual ones would be butter, milk, sour cream and maybe some bacon bits.

 You need something to roll them in though as a binding agent of sorts so they don’t fall apart.
 Cornstarch slurry will dry out the very outside a bit before rolling them into Panko breadcrumbs.
 A light spray of olive oil is what is used for everything “fried” in a Cosori or other brand.

 If you are used to deep frying all the things, stop.
 You can air fry everything to the same crispiness without adding all of that fat, calories, and yucky aftertaste.
-If you are new to this method of cooking you’ll be pleasantly surprised, and may likely give away your fryer very soon.
+If you are new to this method of cooking you’ll be pleasantly surprised.
+If you use a Foodi, you just use the lid that is attached with the air crisp button.

 And if you want to stuff them with cheese you’d want some of that too.
 You could even add a pinch of bacon bits inside too.
 I mean go with whatever will make you smile.